nginrsw/ilya-lang/README.md

 - The reserved word `local` has been replaced with `lock`.
 - The reserved word `function` has been replaced with `fn`.

-Everything else remains the same as in the original Ilya language.
+Everything else remains the same as in the original Lua language.

 ---